hugon-unez/cs107_project_team9_2023/API_draft/README.md

 ### Functions:
 - `__init__`: Initializes appropriate attributes.
 - `align_wavelengths`: The main function responsible for aligning the wavelengths.
 This could involve interpolation or resampling to ensure that all spectra share the same set of wavelengths within the predefined range.

+## Class: DataPreprocessor
+Inherits Base Class.
+Manages data preprocessing tasks.

+### Functions:
+- `__init__`: Initializes appropriate attributes.
+- `normalize_data`: Normalizes the data either passed to the class or data from an executed query.
+- `remove_outliers`: Removes outliers from the data either passed to the class or data from an executed query.
+- `interpolate_data`: Performs interpolation on the data either passed to the class or data from an executed query.
+- `correct_redshift`: Adjusts the wavelengths of the spectral data based on the redshift values associated with each celestial object.

 # Visualization Module